 Ruth says she has never regretted marrying Joseph, he is a wonderful man.
 Together they worked hard doing menial odd jobs and raised money to buy a piece of land of their own.
 They worked even more to build a house with baked bricks and a tin roof.
 Ruth was beyond excited to move out of their mu and wattle house into their new house!

-Together they raised children, buried their 4 children, comforted each other and grew old together in Joseph’s home village of Nkulagirire Uganda.
-This is where ROTOM found them and registered them into the RITIN Senior Friendship program.
+Together they have raised children, buried 4 children, comforted each other and grew old together in Joseph’s home village of Nkulagirire Uganda.
+This is where ROTOM found them and registered them into the RITIN Senior Friendship program!
 Now Joseph is very weak and frail.
-Being older than Ruth, he is weaker and Ruth is lovingly taking care of her husband.
-Besides nursing her husband, Ruth is also the main caregiver to the children of their deceased sons and daughter.
+Being older than Ruth, she is lovingly taking care of her husband part of being a Godly wife.
+Besides nursing and being kind to her husband, she is also the main caregiver to the children of their deceased sons and daughter.
 She grows the food they eat on their land and also cares for their animals.